todopagos/angular-hmac-auth/README.md

 This is an Angular HTTP Interceptor for
 [HMAC Authentication](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code).

 The Interceptor will sign your requests on the client side so the server can authenticate them.
-It was made to integrate and play smoothly with [ApiAuth Gem](https://github.com/mgomes/api_auth).
+It was made to integrate and play smoothly with [ApiAuth Gem](https://github.com/mgomes/api_auth), but it may probably adapt to your needs, if not please feel free to contibute and help it evolve :).

 ## How it works

-1. A canonical string is first created using the request HTTP headers as follows:
+1. A canonical string is first created using the request's HTTP headers as follows:

         canonicalString = 'X_HMAC_CONTENT_TYPE,X_HMAC_CONTENT_MD5,relativeURI,X_HMAC_DATE';